audioxide/data/data/posts/20160505-articles-james-blake-returns-with-soul-and-experimentation.md

   - james blake
   - electronic
 featuredimage: album-artwork/the-colour-in-anything-james-blake.jpg
+featuredimageAlt: Album artwork of 'The Colour in Anything' by James Blake
 title: James Blake returns with soul and experimentation
 author: andrew
 blurb: Fans of Blake's stripped back vocal/piano tracks are served well here, with the title track a particular highlight.